Medium roast coffee is what many of us drink every day. It’s what we make when we’re in a hurry and just need to get stuff done.

 The medium roast coffee beans are rich and light, making them perfect for that kind of preparation.

-It can also be brewed with just about any kind of filter, but medium roasted coffee tastes its best if it’s allowed to steep for four minutes or more as opposed to drip, which can take less than four minutes to make.
+It can also be brewed with just about any kind of filter, but medium-roasted coffee tastes its best if allowed to steep for four minutes or more instead of drip, which can take less than four minutes to make.

 My favorite coffee brewers with a filter are the Chemex and Hario V60.
 Both coffee brewers make excellent coffee using medium roast coffee beans.